Pique: I still intend to retire at Barcelona, but not as a substitute

 "I'm not the fastest, but I can compete against the best and not feel inferior.
 As long as it remains like that, I'll play."

-Asked if that means he may consider joining another club before retiring should he fall out of favor at Camp Nou, Piqué said: "I will retire at Barca.
+Asked if that means he may consider joining another club before retiring should he fall out of favour at Camp Nou, Pique said: "I will retire at Barca.
 That is for sure.

 "What I won't accept is playing as a substitute.
 If it comes to the last three months of a season and that happens, well...
 But a whole year on the bench?
 No, I don't want that."